MaskingTechnology/jitar/packages/execution/README.md

 # Jitar Execution

-This package contains the components for the execution of procedures from [Jitar](https://jitar.dev) applications.
+This package provides the execution model (segmentation, procedure, etc.) for the [Jitar](https://jitar.dev) runtime.

 For more information about Jitar: